 The landscape view will refresh you every time you’ll look into it.

-Vase and flowers:
+Vase and Flowers

 As a beginner in the acrylic painting style, you don’t have to limit your imagination.